Favorite Son (Star Trek: Voyager): Analysis

 Film studies scholar Djoymi Baker described "Favorite Son" as a reinterpretation of the Sirens from Homer's epic poem Odyssey, with Harry Kim playing a role similar to that of Odysseus.
 While emphasizing Kim has a lower military rank than Odysseus, Baker attributed his weakness to temptation to his more naïve personality and his desire to be seen as important.
 She wrote that, unlike the Sirens' portrayal as the "holders of great knowledge", the Taresians used the "dangerous nature of female productive power" to lure their victims.
 Because of the episode's focus on procreation, Baker said the Taresians shared similarities with the Lemnian women from Apollonius of Rhodes' Argonautica.

 Baker argued "Favorite Son" regressed to a "type of gender typing often present in the original series" by adapting Odysseus as a male ensign (Kim) rather than the female captain (Janeway).
 Disagreeing with this assessment, literary critic Kwasu David Tembo said all the series' characters often display "Odyssean characteristics regardless of species, age, or gender".
 Tembo interpreted Janeway's relationship with Seven of Nine as an example of a siren song distracting her from returning home.

 The Taresians' method of reproduction was also the subject of academic analysis.
 Pediatrician Victor Grech, in a paper on infertility in Star Trek, wrote that "Favorite Son" and the Star Trek: The Animated Series episode "The Lorelei Signal" both involve women using men to "retain their own immortality at the expense of infertility" and convey moments where "men are truly needed, albeit briefly" for fertility.
-Genecist Mohamed Noor used "Favorite Son" to discuss DNA transmission and how dominant and recessive traits manifest in offspring.
+Geneticist Mohamed Noor used "Favorite Son" to discuss DNA transmission and how dominant and recessive traits manifest in offspring.
 Noor wrote that the episode deals with a retrovirus that inserts DNA into the genome, noting a similar idea was used in "Prophecy".
 Comparing Star Trek aliens to real animals, he said the Taresians used an aggressive mimicry similar to the ability of Photuris fireflies' ability to mimic other fireflies to attract prey.